 The Orange County Safe Harbor Initiative is a collaboration of the region’s most effective service providers, developed to raise awareness as well as provide resources and assistance for victims and survivors of human trafficking.
 Orange County Safe Harbor is a collaboration between Safe Homes, the Orange County Department of Social Services, and HONOR ehg to help screen, identify, and provide prevention and intervention services to youth who are vulnerable or are being exploited.

-Learn more at the Orange County Safe Harbor website: Human Trafficking: A hidden crisis for youth in Orange County
+Learn more at the Orange County Government website: Human Trafficking: A hidden crisis for youth in Orange County